kyma-project/btp-manager/docs/user/03-22-create-service-instance-with-namespace-based-secret.md

       tokenurl: {AUTH_URL}
       tokenurlsuffix: "/oauth/token"
     ```
-6. To verify if you've correctly added the access credentials of the SAP Service Manager instance in your service instance, check the subaccount ID to which the instance belongs in the status **subaccountID** field.
+6. To verify if you've correctly added the access credentials of the SAP Service Manager instance in your service instance, go to the CR `status` section, and make sure the subaccount ID to which the instance belongs is provided in the **subaccountID** field.
 The field must not be empty.

 ### Create a Service Instance with a Managed Namespace Secret

 1. Provide the needed parameters and create your service instance.
-See [Create a Service Instance](03-30-management-of-service-instances-and-bindings.md#create-a-service-instance).

     See an example of a ServiceInstance custom resource: